antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 For example, earlier you created a project with the command `dotnet new sayedweb -n Contoso.Web -o Contoso.Web`.
 This created a new project named
 `Contoso.Web` in a folder with the same name.
 This can be simplified by adding `"preferNameDirectory":"true"` in the `template.json` file.
 When a project is created using a template that has this set to true the project name will match the directory name (assuming that the `--name` parameter is not passed in).
-With this approach, instead of calling `dotnet new` with both `-n` and `-o` can be simplified to the commands below.
+With this approach, instead of calling `dotnet new` with both `-n` and `-o` it can be simplified to the commands shown in the following code block.

 ```
 $ mkdir Contoso.Web